-The KCVAMC Optometry Residency Program is the first, accredited, hospital-based optometry residency program in the United States.
-It has been in continuous operation for more than 25 years and has graduated more than 60 residents.
+The KCVAMC Optometry Residency Program is the first accredited, hospital-based optometry residency program in the United States.
+It has been in continuous operation for 40 years and has graduated more than 90 residents.
 There are three Ocular Disease/Low Vision Rehabilitation positions available each year.
 The program seeks self-starting, motivated individuals who enjoy learning and can work well in a multidisciplinary healthcare environment.
 Residents become proficient in the diagnosis and treatment of ocular disease.
-Additionally, residents utilize state-of-the-art equipment to diagnose, treat and rehabilitate people with vision impairment.
+Additionally, residents utilize state-of-the-art equipment to diagnose, treat, and rehabilitate people with vision impairment.

 The mission of the optometry residency program is to provide advanced training beyond the scope of that provided through the traditional four years of optometry school.
 The resident is expected to learn new skills, beyond the entry level optometry degree, and to increase their ability to manage complex cases in an independent manner within the structure of a medical center.

 Many academic opportunities are available to the resident.
-Hour-long morning lectures & presentations are augmented by Friday afternoon presentations by KCVAMC staff and grand rounds/lectures at the University of Kansas Medical School.
+Hour-long morning lectures & presentations are augmented by Friday afternoon presentations by KCVAMC staff.
 The residents are also encouraged to attend national and regional education programs such as the Heart of America Contact Lens & Primary Care Congress in Kansas City and the American Academy of Optometry meeting.

 Teaching Responsibilities for Resident/Graduate Student:

-During the second half of the residency, the residents take turns proctoring 4th year optometry students.
+During the second half of the residency, the residents supervise 4th year optometry students.
 We believe the best way to learn something is to teach it!